gongpu/gongpu.github.io/about.md

 ---

 Hi,I'm micheal,this is my blog on github.com.
-I'm tring to use github to manage my code and write someting about java developer
+I'm tring to use github to manage my code and write someting about java developeor.

 ### More Information